Narjasfathima/VendorNexus/README.md

       venv_name\Scripts\activate       # On Windows
       source venv_name/bin/activate     # On macOS/Linux

-  -> Install requirements.txt

-      pip install -r requirements.txt

   -> Open VendorNexus in VScode

      code .

- -> Open terminal in vscode, navigate to project directory, Run the server and follow link
+  -> Open terminal in vscode, navigate to project directory

      cd VendorNexus

+  -> Install requirements.txt

+      pip install -r requirements.txt

+ -> Run the server and follow link

       py manage.py runserver

  ->  The project uses swagger UI, that allows developers to visualize and interact with the APIs (Application Programming Interfaces).